 Psalm 51: A prayer for forgiveness

-Psalm 51:1-2 TPT
+Psalm 51:1-2 ERV

 In addition to fear and anger, one of the most overwhelming emotions I experience is guilt, and one thing I do NOT want to do when I feel guilty is read the Bible.
 I usually want to hide away from God instead of coming close to him and believing he can take my overwhelming feelings of guilt away.

 But because we all sin regularly (see Romans 7:14-25), we are going to experience guilt on a regular basis.
 When I don’t have faith that God is big enough and strong enough to remove my guilt, I try to get rid of it by justifying it away.
-Got snappy at my daughter and husband?
+Got snappy at someone?
 Well, I was tired.
 Got envious of my friend’s success?
 Well, doesn’t everyone?
 Spent a little too much time on social media when I knew I should stop?
 Well, I could be looking at something worse!

 If our conscience is tender, we’ll be regularly aware of the ways we fall short and the ways we need God’s help: